siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/3_First_Git_Commands.md

 ```bash
 .		..		.git		cake.md		pizza.md
 ```
-We can see the hidden directory .git in the recepes directory, this signifies that it is a Git directory.
+We can see the hidden directory .git in the recipes directory, this signifies that it is a Git directory.
 In general we can create various Git repositories within your projects, whatever happens in those folders, whatever git commands you run , whatever history is stored there are completely separated and not connected.
 **BEWARE** when you initialise a Git repository inside a folder all the nested folders within it are automatically in the Git repository (there is no need to initialise Git within the directory again).